AltSysrq/avalanche/platform-native/ABI.md

 Typically, the local heap of a handle is a heap allocated specifically for that call frame, while the parent heap is chosen by the caller of a function and used for the function's return value.
 The global heap is usually the root heap.

+## Interaction with the Threading Model

+The memory management system is integrated with the threading model, which is described in more detail in THREADING.md.
+As far as the ABI goes, code generators and other low-level code must account for two things:

+- Any call into the GC which may rendezvous with a world-stop may cause the current strand to be suspended.

+- While a strand is suspended, the execution stack may be relocated to another memory region.
+It is therefore not safe to expose pointers into the stack to code outside of the current strand except to subsystems expecting to cope with relocated strands (eg, the memory manager).